neelsmith/lewis-short/README.md

 Prerequisites: add the Pluto package.
 (E.g., from a Julia REPL, `] add Pluto`.)

+In a running Pluto session, open `pluto/lewis-short.jl`.

 - choose a search type (lemma, article ID, full text)
 - submit a search term
 - if searching by lemma, optionally limit the search to matching the beginning of lemma

-- optionally, download the collection of articles and uncheck *Use online copy of dictionary* to work offline
+You may optionally download the collection of articles and uncheck *Use online copy of dictionary* to work offline.

 ![Pluto notebook](./lewis-short-plutonb.gif)